Monday, December 23, 2024

 Since March 22, Russia has been deliberately attacking Ukrainian energy facilities in various areas with missiles and drones, resulting in serious damage to thermal power plants, hydroelectric power plants, and electrical networks.
 Focus spoke with experts to find out about the scale of the destruction, the expected recovery period for the stations, and whether massive consumer outages are predicted.

 Russian missiles seriously damaged Ukrainian thermal and hydroelectric power plants.
 Today, March 29, according to information from NEC Ukrenergo, electricity supply restrictions are in effect in Krivoy Rog and Kharkiv regions, as well as in Dnipropetrovsk, Zaporozhye and Kirovograd regions.
 In the evening, the Ukrenergo dispatch center was forced to apply emergency shutdown schedules for the period of evening maximum consumption also in Sumy, Poltava and Donetsk regions.
 “As a result of a massive overnight attack, thermal and hydroelectric power stations were damaged.
 Inspection of damage continues at the facilities, and the State Emergency Service is working if necessary.
-At the same time, high-voltage power transmission lines of 330 kV Ukrenergo were damaged, and emergency restoration work began.
+At the same time, high-voltage power lines of 330 kV Ukrenergo were damaged, and emergency restoration work began.
 At power plants that were damaged during the attack on March 22, debris removal and restoration of damage continue,” Ukrenergo reported.

 We prepared carefully: how Russia planned the destruction of Ukrainian energy